Generic Name: didanosine (dye-DAN-oh-seen)

 - Videx solution should be used with extreme caution in CHILDREN younger than 2 weeks old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Videx solution while you are pregnant.
-It is not known if Videx solution is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Mothers infected with HIV should not breast-feed.
 There is a risk of passing the HIV infection or Videx solution to the baby.

 Possible side effects of Videx solution: